Updated March 202614 min read

 Key: High Medi-Cal population (IHSS opportunities).

-California Medicaid (Medi-Cal)
+California Medicaid Programs

-In-Home Supportive Services (IHSS)
+In-Home Supportive Services (IHSS)(600,000+ recipients)

 Agency Angle: While recipients often hire family, HCOs can offer "Contracted Services" or "Administrative Backup" depending on the county.
+Understanding IHSS dynamics and Medi-Cal enrollment is important for agencies serving lower-income populations.

 Community-Based Adult Services (CBAS)